 Find more information on the NH WorkShare program.

-SBA announced that if a business already has an SBA loan through a lender, whether it is a 7A, 504 or microloan, SBA will pay the lender the principal, interest and fees for six months.
-SBA will also defer payments on new SBA 7A loans made before 9/27/2020.
+The 2021 COVID Relief Bill announced that if a business already has an SBA loan through a lender, whether it is a 7A, 504 or microloan, SBA will continue to pay the lender the principal, interest and fees for 3 months beginning February 2021, up to $9,000/month.
+SBA will also make payments on new SBA 7A, 504 and microloans made between February 1 - September 30, 2021.

-We strongly encourage you to contact your lender to make sure that deferments are in place for your loans.
+We strongly encourage you to contact your lender to make sure that debt relief measures are in place for your loans.